rmb938/xcp-images/README.md

 Uses Qemu to build images Centos 7 compatible with XCP-ng.
 These images are configured for cloud-init.

+These images are setup to use my own personal RPM mirrors.
+Some changes may be required to use these images yourself.

 ## How to use

 ### Requirements